Everything to Remember Ahead of 'Professor T' Season 3

 Professor T: show-poster2x3

-Professor T Season 3 debuts at 8 p.m.
-ET on Sunday, June 16, 2024, on most PBS stations, the PBS app, and the PBS Masterpiece channel, and will air and stream weekly through the end of July.
-All six episodes will be available as a binge for members on PBS Passport on premiere day.
+Professor T Season 4 debuts at 8 p.m.
+ET on Sunday, August 24, 2025, on most PBS stations, the PBS app, and the PBS Masterpiece channel, and will air and stream weekly through the end of September.
+All six episodes are now available as an early release bingedrop for PBS Passport members.
+Seasons 1 through 3 are also available to stream on PBS Passport, along with all three seasons of the Belgian version.
 As always, check your local streaming service/listings.
-Seasons 1 and 2 are streaming on PBS Passport, along with all three seasons of the Belgian version.

 name